zodiac3539/jpn_vert/README.md

 * Now, this trainenddata is able to recognize the heart symbols.
 Originally, the entire sentence gets weird, once Tesseract runs into heart symbols.
 I make the problem right by training heart symbols.

+# jpn_vert4.traineddata

+Finally, there has been a major improvement.

+* Add more fonts - VL, Komorebi

+* Add more expressions that are frequently used in a casual conversations.

+* Trained almost 200,000 cycles.
+The character level error rate is less than 1%.